How can I Speed up my Art Process?

-Another key way to improve your speed is to master the software you use and utilise all the shortcuts available to you.
+Another key way to improve your speed is to master the software you use and utilize all the shortcuts available to you.
 For example, if you consider the time difference between pressing 'Ctrl+T' in photoshop (Transform Tool) and using the mouse to navigate through to 'Edit > Transform' and then back to your canvas, the difference is a second or 2.

 These seconds compounded over the time duration of your painting all add up, and that's just 1 short cut.
 If you spend a whole day on a painting and make sure you use all the shortcuts available to you, they could potentially save up to an hour of your time.

 The most obvious way to improve your painting speed is practice through repetition.
 Drill the the process over and over so that it becomes muscle memory, and make sure you practice right!
 Because you don't want to have to un-train any bad habits.
 It's advisable to learn from established artists that have already mastered these skills.
 They would have already made the a lot of time wasting mistakes and ironed them out of their process, so to mimic them would but in you a position to adopt an efficient and speedy painting process.

 Ok, but now I don't know what do Paint

 Not knowing where to start is a common problem and can slow down your process

 The whole purpose of this site was initially to prompt Artists with ideas and ultimately give them an instant starting point.
 The Art Idea Generator generates a breadth of Art Briefs to inspire you with ideas or suggest what to learn, take Art Studies for example.
 When you click 'Generate Brief', predefined words together in a set context to represent an unique idea or visual image.
 It's been a great starting point for Artist who want to speed up their art process.